 Suffice it to say there are a lot of bad teaching tools out there when it comes to the American presidency, particularly for younger children.
-Some are just too simplistic to be any use.
+Some are just too simplistic to be of any use.
 A good example of the phenomenon?
 Scholastic’s read-along page “What Does the President Do?”, which devotes an inordinate amount of words to the pleasures of Air Force One.
-Other online teaching materials offer a dangerous lack on nuance, like the many lessons that suggest “the president is the leader of our country!” simply “hired” by the American people for the job.
-No discussion of check and balances.
-No discussion of sharing power.
+Other online teaching materials offer a dangerous lack of nuance, like the many lessons that suggest “the president is the leader of our country!” simply “hired” by the American people for the job.
+No discussion of checks and balances.
+No discussion of sharing power between branches of government.

 Representative democracy is crazily complicated so it’s understandable that media for kids wouldn’t dive too deep on the stuff.
 Still, it’s worth making that effort — if for no other reason than no one knows what’s going to happen next politically and knowledge will make news reports less frightening to kids.

-But how does the pdf examine presidential power?
+But how do the documents examine presidential power?
 After reading through a short history of the constitution I reached this sentence regarding the founders: “They also decided on a leader who would share the power with the other two branches of government, the states, and We the People.”
 That’s exactly the sentence I wish I’d had in my pocket for my impromptu presidential dinner discussion.

 Because that’s the point isn’t it?
 In all of this chaos, it’s important for children to know that the President shares power both with Congress, the judiciary, and us, the people.
 That’s a powerful bit of knowledge to carry around in your kid brain, regardless of your parents’ political beliefs.
 In acknowledging that the power is shared, the NCC materials offer a strong reassurance in the continuity of power: It’s always held by the American people.
 The president ceases to seem like a powerful leader operating in a vacuum or a chump that can be fired for hating brown people.